The Wheler Foundation

 Funding Priorities

-The Wheler Foundation makes annual charitable distributions to organizations involved with activities relating to the Foundation's objectives.
-Grants are available to both local and national organizations, as well as individuals.
+The Wheler Foundation makes annual charitable distributions to organisations involved with activities relating to the Foundation's objectives.
+Grants are available to both local and national organisations, as well as individuals.
 The Foundation's website indicates they publish details of distributions made in the last two years, though specific grant amounts and application cycles are not publicly detailed.

 Priority Areas

-The Foundation supports organizations and activities in the following areas:
+The Foundation supports organisations and activities in the following areas:

 Heritage & Conservation